whg-training/statistics-course/Introduction_to_GWAS/practicals/meta-analysis_and_fine-mapping_practical/Fine-mapping.md

 [TODO: improve this section].

-* A 'configurations' file (`finemap.config`), listing the causal configurations that FINEMAP thinks are plausible.
+* A 'configurations' file (`finemap_meta.config`), listing the causal configurations that FINEMAP thinks are plausible.
-* A 'credible intervals' file, listing variants wiht high probabilty of being the causal SNP for each signal in the top configuration.
+* A 'credible intervals' file, (`finemap_meta.cred`) listing variants wiht high probabilty of being the causal SNP for each signal in the top configuration.
-* A 'SNP' file, listing the evidence that each SNP is one of the causal ones across configurations
+* A 'SNP' file (`finemap_meta.snp`), listing the evidence that each SNP is one of the causal ones across configurations
+* And a log file (`finemap_meta.log`) telling you what it has done.

+Look at the log file now.
 [TODO] Fix the above / interpret here.